Fast Forward Your Business with Inventory Management Best Practices

 1. Use Technology To Boost Your Business

-We often encounter prospects who yell “that’s expensive!” after we put a monthly subscription proposal for their business.
+We often encounter prospects who yell “That’s expensive!” after we put in a monthly subscription proposal for their business.
 Think about how much you spend on your morning coffee/tea.
 Now multiply that by weeks and months.
-I think a software subscription is a pretty low price to pay to fast forward your business.
+I think a software subscription is a pretty low price to pay to fast-forward your business.

 Also, start investing in a barcode scanning and printing package if you haven’t already done so.
 Once you’ve rationalized your SKU count and applied those barcode stickers, handheld barcode scanning will make light work of creating new sales orders and dispatching shipments.

 Inventory management best practices need to be instilled in everyone in your company, not just your fulfillment and warehouse staff.
 Like managing change at any firm, management at the top needs to set the tone, pace, and plan for adopting a lean and efficient inventory management attitude in every staff.

 One way to do this is to involve every staff by creating user accounts for them.
 In the EMERGE App, role-based accounts can be created for administration, purchasing, sales, and fulfillment to name a few.

 Then user permissions can be assigned based on their responsibilities so that they only need access to information and functions that they need to do their job.

 This way stock adjustments and transfers, for example, are closely assigned to specific staff to prevent fraud and theft.

 It’s a given that we’re living in a mobile web world.
 We spent just about all our social and business interactions with mobile devices instead of desktop computers as in the past.